2026 Opening dates and times:

 We do not have a changing places toilet, but for changing of older children and adults, please ask staff for access to the First Aid hut.

-We are very sorry, but our Access Tram (suitable for wheelchair users) has been retired and is not available for the 2025 season.
-We are currently fundraising to restore a new Access Tram.
-If you would like to help us raise funds for this worthy cause, please see our donations page.
+Our existing Access Tram (suitable for wheelchair users) has now been retired and is not available for the 2026 season.
+However we are planning a new Access Tram 2, see below.

 Please click here to access our Sensory Map.